ali-raheem/gameoflife.js/README.md

 ### Running

+A live demo is on [github pages here](https://wolfmankurd.github.io/gameoflife.js/).

 Open index.htm in any browser supporting HTML5 and javascript.

 It will run a demo called "mess", most things in game of life look like a mess.